sssyrbu/solana-wallet-nft-checker/README.md

    ```
     pip install -r requirements.txt
    ```
 Ensure that you're using python version 3.10+
   ```
     python3 --version
   ```
+Run it with ``` python3 wallet_checker_terminal.py ```
 Type the wallet you're interested in in the required field and wait for any updates from the wallet.

 ### 2. Discord bot version
 Install it on VPS or run in locally on your computer.
 Make sure to past your discord bot token on the 8th line:
   ```
     TOKEN = "YOUR TOKEN"
   ```
 Type /check as a discord command and then paste the wallet address as attribute and wait for updates.

 ## Feel free to use this tool while Solana hasn't gone extinct.